-Goldman Sachs analyzed the relative potential contribution of Graphic and BCH to the combined company's equity value following consummation of the transactions based on earnings before interest, tax, depreciation and amortization, or EBITDA, and net cash provided by operating activities less capital expenditures, or free cash flow, in each case before taking into account any of the possible benefits that may be realized following the transactions.
-Goldman Sachs used these values to compare the approximate contribution by Graphic and BCH to the estimated EBITDA and free cash flows of the combined company by Graphic and BCH stockholders following the consummation of the transactions.
-This analysis was performed based on fiscal year 2006 EBITDA for Graphic and BCH provided by their respective managements, in each case as adjusted by Graphic management, and estimated EBITDA and free cash flows for fiscal years 2007 through 2009 for Graphic and BCH provided to Goldman Sachs by Graphic management.
-In addition, for illustrative purposes, Goldman Sachs also used in its analysis fiscal year 2007 EBITDA estimates provided by BCH management (unadjusted by Graphic management).
-For purposes of this analysis, Goldman Sachs assumed BCH was valued at
+Goldman Sachs analyzed the relative potential contribution of Graphic and BCH to the combined company's equity value following consummation of the transactions based on adjusted EBITDA and adjusted free cash flow (as such terms are described in "Certain Financial Forecasts of Graphic and BCH"), in each case before taking into account any of the possible benefits that may be realized following the transactions.
+This analysis was performed based on fiscal year 2006 adjusted EBITDA for Graphic and BCH provided by their respective managements, in each case as adjusted by Graphic management, and estimated adjusted EBITDA and adjusted free cash flows for fiscal years 2007 through 2009 for Graphic and BCH provided to Goldman Sachs by Graphic management.
+In addition, for illustrative purposes, Goldman Sachs also used in its analysis fiscal year 2007 adjusted EBITDA estimates provided by BCH management (unadjusted by Graphic management).